 In a shallow bowl, mix the jerk seasoning with the oil.
 Add the pork, spoon over the marinade and coat both sides.
-Set aside for 10 minutes, or longer for fuller flavour if you wish.
+Cover and set aside for 5 minutes or longer for fuller flavour, if time allows.

-Heat an ovenproof frying or griddle pan for a couple of minutes until hot.
-Add the medallions to the pan and cook for 3 minutes on one side.
-Turn the medallions over and place the pan in the oven to cook for a further 6–8 minutes or until the juices run clear.
+Heat a large non-stick frying or griddle pan for a couple of minutes until hot.
+Add the medallions to the pan and cook for 10 minutes, turning once or until the juices run clear.

-Steam or boil the sugar snap peas in a pan of water on the hob for a few minutes and microwave the rice pouches according to pack instructions and stir in the kidney beans.
+Steam or boil the sugar snap peas in a pan of water on the hob for a few minutes.
+Microwave the rice pouches according to pack instructions and stir in the kidney beans.

 Pork loin steaks could also be used, just remember to trim the fat off beforehand.